-For the past 11 years of my life, my Sunday mornings have looked like this: wake up (usually an hour late), rush to get ready, drive 15 minutes away to our local mosque, and spend three hours sitting in a “classroom” learning about Islam.
+For eleven years of my life, my Sunday mornings looked like this: wake up (usually an hour late), rush to get ready, drive fifteen minutes to our local mosque, and spend three hours sitting in a “classroom” learning about Islam.

 Don’t get me wrong, I love coming to the mosque.
 The peace and serenity you feel while praying overpowers everything.
 I especially loved coming to Sunday school to hang out with my friends, which made learning fun.
 At least it did – up until four years ago when they all started to drop out.

 But how many years does it take to master the history of the family of Muhammad?
-Just about 10, it turns out.
+Just about ten, it turns out.

 I used to adore coming to Sunday school.
-When I was five years old, nothing was more exciting than spending a couple hours at the mosque with all my friends.
+When I was five years old, nothing was more exciting than spending a couple of hours at the mosque with all my friends.
 I’d come home every Sunday with a new Surah to memorize and a lesson to do in my “Learning Islam” coloring book.
-I had perfect attendance and never missed a homework assignment, landing me on the honor roll for a solid 9 out of 11 years.
+I had perfect attendance and never missed a homework assignment, landing me on the honor roll for a solid nine out of eleven years.